adw96/biostat561/README.md

-# BIOST61
+# Biostat 561

-Welcome to Biostat 561, Computational Skills for Biostatistics 1!
+Welcome to BIOST561 "Computational Skills for Biostatistics"!

 This course treats advanced programming and computing skills for biostatistics.
 561 introduces a sophisticated use of `R`, as well as other programming techniques and tools, including an introduction to using UW Biostat's computing resources.

-In 2019 Biostat 561 is 2 credit class, so will have longer lectures, cover more material, and more substantial homework than in previous years than when it was a 1 credit class.

 ## Logistics

-- Instructor: Amy Willis
+- Instructor: Amy Willis, Ph.D.
 - Lectures: Wednesday 2:30pm - 5:20pm, HSB T-wing, room 359.
 - Materials: I will distribute materials using github and github classroom.
 Specifically, all homeworks and course notes will be available from github, but homework will be submitted via github classroom.
 - Assessment: Weekly homework; no exams.
 While attendance will not be formally recorded, credit will not be given if a student does not regularly attend lecture.
 - Homework: There will be a homework problem set made available after each class, due the next week just before class.
 To obtain credit for the class, students must make a good faith effort to answer every part of each exercise.
 Solutions will be read and corrected, and graded either credit/no credit.
 Students who will miss the deadline for any exercise should contact me as early as possible so that we can come to a fair arrangement.
 - Office hours: **TBD** in Health Sciences F657 (my office).
 Please bring your laptop if you want to show problems "live".
 - Accessibility:  Please contact me as soon as possible to let me know what accommodations you need.